Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-All paper records containing personal information, which require retention, must be uploaded onto existing electronic systems, in order that records management processes can be applied to such records.
-Paper copies of records should only remain in existence while legal obligations for their retention (such as Criminal Procedures Investigations Act) apply.
-The Force Practice for ‘Managing the review, retention & storage of documentation accumulated during Criminal Investigations’ should be adhered to for such paper copies.
+Paper copies of Records should only remain in existence while Legal obligations for their retention, (such as Criminal Procedures Investigations Act), apply.
+The Force Practice for ‘Managing the Review, Retention and Storage of documentation accumulated during Criminal Investigations should be adhered to for such paper records.

 Applies (but not limited) to: All categories of Dyfed Powys Police officers and staff whether full-time, part-time, permanent, fixed term, temporary (including agency staff, associates and contractors), seconded staff and volunteers.
 Police officers, staff and volunteers accessing and using Force assets and property must have due regard to the contents of this policy.

-Key drivers for this policy and the need for a consistent approach are legislative, particularly the principles of the Data Protection Act 2018, the requirements of the Code of Practice under Section 46 of the Freedom of Information Act and the College of Policing Authorised Professional Practice (APP) on Information Management.
-A failure to record, retain, review and dispose of information appropriately may constitute a breach and, ultimately, undermine public confidence in the Force.
+Key Drivers for this Policy and the need for a consistent approach are legislative, particularly the principles of the Data Protection Act 2018, the requirements of the Code of Practice under Section 46 of the Freedom of Information Act and the College of Policing Authorised Professional Practice, (APP) on Information Management.

 ISO 15489 defines a record as “information created, received, and maintained as evidence and as an asset by an organization or person, in pursuit of legal obligations or in the transaction of business”.

-Due to the nature of policing it is essential to distinguish between information processed for a policing purpose and information required for business functions that support the service to be delivered.
+Due to the nature of policing, it is essential to distinguish between information processed for a policing purpose and information required for business functions that support the service to be delivered.

 Records created by the Force broadly fall into two categories:

-It should be noted that the policing purpose definition is wider than the Part 3 Data Protection Act 2018 (DPA 2018) definition of law enforcement purpose, which is:
+It should be noted that the policing purpose definition is wider than the Part 3 Data Protection Act 2018, (DPA 2018) definition of Law Enforcement purpose, which is:

 ‘The prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, including the safeguarding against and the prevention of threats to public security’.

-Consequently some information recorded for a policing purpose may be processed under Part 3 of the DPA 2018 and some under the UK General Data Protection Regulation (UK GDPR).
+Consequently, some Information recorded for a policing purpose may be processed under Part 3 of the DPA 2018 and some under the UK General Data Protection Regulation, (UK GDPR).

-It is recognised that police records include data obtained both overtly and covertly (In accordance with authorisations approved under Regulation of Investigatory Powers Act 2000, and Investigatory Powers Act 2016).
-Such authorised data is managed through the Central Authorisations Bureau, and this policy applies equally to the management and retention/ disposal of such data.
+It is recognised that Police records include data obtained both overtly and covertly, (in accordance with authorisations approved under Regulation of Investigatory Powers Act 2000, and Investigatory Powers Act 2016).
+Such authorised data is managed through the Central Authorisations Bureau, and this Policy applies equally to the Management and Retention/Disposal of such data.

 The core principles for processing all types of information that becomes a record are the same for the two categories.
-However, the nature of information recorded for a policing purpose requires extra safeguards.
+However, the nature of Information recorded for a policing purpose requires extra safeguards.

-The purpose of this policy is to provide police personnel with guidance to assist the records management process, taking into account the requirements of relevant legislation and the rights of individuals whose information is recorded and retained and the requirements associated with organisational and corporate records held by the Force.
+The purpose of this policy is to provide police personnel with guidance to assist the Records Management process, taking into account the requirements of relevant legislation and the rights of individuals whose information is recorded and retained and the requirements associated with organisational and corporate records held by the Force.

-The Policy will apply equally to data held within Cloud services, and deletion will include deletion from such remote storage facilities.
+The policy will apply equally to data held within Cloud services, and deletion will include deletion from such remote storage facilities.

-The Force will comply with APP guidance by ensuring information entered onto a record (paper or IT based) conforms to the following:
+The Force will comply with APP guidance by ensuring information entered onto a record, (paper or IT based) conforms to the following:

-Compliance with APP guidance on record creation and local Data Quality standards is the responsibility of everyone who enters new data onto police databases.
-This important principle should be conveyed and reinforced in initial training and in subsequent practice.
+Compliance with APP guidance on record creation and local data quality standards is the responsibility of everyone who enters new data onto police databases.
+This important principle should be conveyed and reinforced in initial Training and in subsequent practice.

-It will be the line manager’s responsibility to carry out regular dip samples to check that the information recorded is to the required standard.
+It will be the Line Manager’s responsibility to carry out regular dip samples to check that the information recorded is to the required standard.
 Where the standard is not being met, feedback should be given, and where necessary, appropriate training or guidance arranged using the Development Appraisal Process.

-Information received from other agencies will be treated and evaluated as a piece of intelligence.
+Information received from other Agencies will be treated and evaluated as a piece of Intelligence.

 Other Relevant Guidance:

-Dyfed Powys Police will use the College of Policing, APP - Information Management when managing its records and will comply with the requirements of the Lord Chancellor’s Code of Practice on the management of records issued under Section 46 of the Freedom of Information Act 2000.
+Dyfed-Powys Police will use the College of Policing, APP, Information Management when managing its records and will comply with the requirements of the Lord Chancellor’s Code of Practice on the Management of Records issued under Section 46 of the Freedom of Information Act 2000.

 Relevant Legislation: